 a certain hardware level is the same as what's required in

-All the streams in the stream configuration map should be fused/logical frames.
+All of the streams in the stream configuration map must be logical streams.

 Guaranteed stream combination